-Digital Exhibits These days, everything has a digital component.
-Exhibits are no different.
+Digital Exhibits – these days, everything has a digital component and trade show exhibits are no different.
 Digital exhibits make use of engaging digital tech such as video walls, augmented and virtual reality as well as interactive, touch-screen displays.

-Be sure to think outside of the box and discuss unique exhibit solutions, like attractive product displays or an exciting virtual reality experience.
+Be sure to think outside of the box and discuss unique or custom exhibit solutions, like attractive product displays or an exciting virtual reality experience.

 Your trade show budget will determine much of what you can and can’t achieve, so solidifying a solid budget or a close approximation early on in your trade show timeline is crucial.
 Since you have already created your goals and understand your trade show booth needs, it should be easier to set an overall budget for your event.

 Approximate breakdown of trade show costs: